jfilter/react-native-onboarding-swiper/README.md

 ## Examples

-Try out the example [running in your browser](https://snack.expo.io/rk80s-CDz).

-Also check out the three examples files: the [simple example](examples/Simple.js), the [example with a Call-to-Action button](examples/WithCTA.js) or the [example with custom button components](examples/CustomButtons.js).
+Check out the three examples files: the [simple example](examples/Simple.js), the [example with a Call-to-Action button](examples/WithCTA.js) or the [example with custom button components](examples/CustomButtons.js).

 ## Required Properties